rstacruz/vim-xtract/README.md

 :Xtract MyComponent 3⏎
 ```

 This copies lines 1-3 into a new buffer (the header) and 8-10 right after it (the block).
-The resulting files will look like this:
+The resulting files will look like these:

 ```diff
  [index.js]